Browse

 August 15, 2024 (v2)

-Keywords: Biosystems, Dynamic Modelling, Industry 40, Machine Learning, Process Design, Renewable and Sustainable Energy, Supply Chain
+Keywords: Biosystems, Dynamic Modelling, Industry 40, Machine Learning, Process Design, Supply Chain, Sustainability

 The (bio-)pharmaceutical industry is facing crossroads in an effort to ramp up its global capacity, while working to meet net-zero targets and to ensure continuous drug supply.
 Beyond geopolitical challenges faced worldwide, (bio-)pharmaceutical processes have been historically very complex to design, optimise and integrate in a global distribution network that is resilient and adaptable to changes.
 In this paper we offer a perspective of how Process Systems Engineering (PSE) tools can support and advance (bio-)pharma practices with an outlook towards 3-fold sustainability.
 The latter is considering three main pillars, namely social (drug supply), economical and environmental sustainability.
 We discuss PSE contributions that have revolutionised process design in this space, as well as the optimisation of distributions networks in pharmaceuticals.
 We do this by means of example cases: one on model-based unit operation design and a second one on sustainable supply chain networks in the... [more]